lekshmi-ramesh/lekshmi-ramesh.github.io/_pages/about.md

 I am a PhD student in the Department of ECE at IISc Bangalore.

-#The [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.
+[//]: # The [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.